Gargron/fileupload/README.md

 ### FileNameGenerator

-With the FileNameGenerator you have the possibility to change the Filename the uploaded files will be saved as.
+With the `FileNameGenerator` you have the possibility to change the filename the uploaded files will be saved as.

 ```php
 $fileupload = new FileUpload\FileUpload($_FILES['files'], $_SERVER);